This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-The best way to plant a strawberry pot is to take precautions against erosion, drying out, and choosing the best compost
+The best way to plant a strawberry pot for happy plants that produce loads of berries!
+The technique involves taking precautions against erosion, the soil drying out, and choosing the best compost.
+Includes a video.

 There are three main challenges to overcome when you plant a strawberry pot: compost, water, and erosion.
 Each of these needs to be addressed if you want to see a decent harvest from your plants.
-Both the video and tips below will help you to plant your pot up the best way possible.
+Both the video and tips below will help you to plant a strawberry pot in the best way possible.

-The basic principles of planting a strawberry pot begin with thinking about what the plants need.
+The main principles of planting a strawberry pot begin with thinking about what the plants need.
 They need sunlight, temperate warmth, water, nutrients, soil/compost, and pollination.
-If just one of these is lacking then your plants will suffer.
+If just one of these is lacking, then your plants will suffer.

-- Plant strawberry pots between March and April
+- Plant strawberry pots between late March and April

 - Place them in an area that gets sunshine for 6-10 hours a day